hashicorp/nomad/website/source/api/json-jobs.html.md

   machine prior to starting the task; it is not possible to reference a template inside of a Docker container, for example.

-- `Splay` - Specifies a random amount of time to wait between 0ms and the given splay value before invoking the change mode.
+- `Splay` - Specifies a random amount of time to wait between 0 ms and the given splay value before invoking the change mode.
 Should be specified in nanoseconds.